An interesting thing happened to me when I sat down to write this post. I froze.

 After an amazing night, we woke to the promise of more whitewater.
 Today we would run Terminator, the most technical Class V our paddle crew would face.

-The other two gals bowed out humbling, so it was up to Memo, Matt, Travis and I to pull this off.
-Just as we pushed our raft from its safe keeping in the scout eddy, I heard Memo take a very deep breath… then we were off and running.
+The other two gals bowed out humbly, so it was up to Memo, Matt, Travis and I to pull this off.
+Just as we pushed our raft from its safekeeping in the scout eddy, I heard Memo take a very deep breath… then we were off and running.

 After our last big move, realizing we were still alive, we hooted and hollered like a bunch of hyenas.
 In that instant, we retracted back to our most biological selves — we were untamed animals.
 We hugged our guide, then each other, and paddled on downstream with grins so big our cheeks could’ve torn.